-For the 2nd year, Maine Foodie Tours is excited to announce our 12 Months of Giving campaign.
+Since 2017, Maine Foodie Tours has organized a 12 Months of Giving campaign.
 The positive impact the following organizations make on our communities is significant.
 This is our way of supporting the important work they do with $1 from every ticket furthering their missions, and we couldn’t do it without you, our valued tour guests!
 We invite you to learn more about these worthy organizations and keep in mind that many are always looking to recruit new volunteers!
 Here’s a list of organizations we’ve supported in the past and present.
 Thank you very much.

 Animal Welfare Society | 46 Holland Rd., Kennebunk, ME 04043 | www.animalwelfaresociety.org The West Kennebunk Animal Welfare Society is a life-saving animal shelter with a small army of volunteers and staff, dedicated to helping their four-footed and feathered charges find a forever home.
 There is a lot of time, work and TLC that goes into the care for these animals until that day, which is why as animal lovers, Maine Foodie Tours has an ongong partnership with local animal-friendly businesess for a six-legged tour that benefits the AWS.|